jonathan-laurent/delphyne/README.md

 - A _policy language_ for specifying ways to navigate such trees (with LLM guidance) by composing reusable search primitives.
 - A _demonstration language_ for describing successful _and_ unsuccessful search scenarios to be used as training or prompting examples.
 A dedicated language server allows writing demonstrations interactively and keeping them synchronized with evolving strategies.

+> [!WARNING]
+> Delphyne is still under development and is evolving quickly.
+You should expect some rough edges

 ## Installation